nitesis/octo-whisper-conversation/README.md

-# hand-pose-octo-invention
+# octo-whisper-conversation
-An experimental approach to drive me, myself and the teachable machine completely crazy
+Conversational Language Models tu run locally, mutate and visualize

 ## ollama_poetry
 The idea is to run a local API on your machine.
 The LLM used hier is llama3.